Clemapfel/mousetrap/docs/04_widgets.md

 auto it_03 = list_view.push_back(/* outer item #03 */);
 ```

-If we do not specify an iterator as the second argument to functions for item insertion (such as `ListView::push_back`), the item will be inserted into the top-level list.
-Thanks to this, if we just want a linear list, we do not have to think or deal with the iterators at all.

-When a list item is a nested list, a downwards arrow will appear next to it, indicating to the user that they can click that item in order to reveal the nested list.
+This means if we only want to show items in a simple, non-nested list, we can ignore the iterator return value completely.

 ### Reacting to Selection

-In order to react to the user selecting a new item in our `ListView` (if its selection mode is anything other than `NONE`), we connect to the lists `SelectionModel` like so:
+In order to react to the user selecting a new item in our `ListView` (if its selection mode is anything other than `NONE`), we should connect to the lists `SelectionModel` like so:

 ```cpp
 auto list_view = ListView(Orientation::HORIZONTAL, SelectionMode::SINGLE);